Wednesday, November 20, 2024

 former central banker Antti Heinonen, who wrote an entire book on the subject, banks began to advertise their services as a way to avoid the dangers of the upcoming monetary reform (see images below).
 So Finns deposited their cash prior to the final date, the monetary overhang to some degree evading the blockade.

 Belgium's Operation Gutt, named after Belgium's Minister of Finance, Camille Gutt, was the earliest and perhaps the most dramatic of the post-war monetary operations.
-Over four days in October 1944, Belgium contracted its entire money supply, both banknotes and deposits, from 165 billion to 57.5 billion francs.
+Taking place over four days in October 1944, Belgium contracted its entire money supply, both banknotes and deposits, from 165 billion to 57.5 billion francs.
 That's a two-thirds decline!
 You can see it illustrated in the chart below, along with the monetary reform enacted by the Dutch the following year, inspired by the Belgians.

-A chart showing the incredible contraction of Belgium's money supply in 1944 Source: Federal Reserve Bulletin, October 1946 (red arrow is my emphasis) |
+A chart showing the incredible contraction of Belgium's money supply in 1944

 It's not just the size of Operation Gutt that is striking to the modern eye.
 It's also the oddity of the tool being used.
 Today, we control inflation with changes in interest rates, not changes in the quantity of money.
 To soften the effect of the global COVID monetary overhang, for instance, central banks in the U.S., Canada, and Europe began to raise rates in 2022 from around 0% to 4-5% in 2024.

 By making it more lucrative for everyone to save and less attractive to borrow, central bankers were trying to reduce our propensity to spend our COVID support payments, and with less spending, prices wouldn't get pushed up as fast.
 This reliance on interest rates as our main tool of monetary policy is a relatively new phenomenon.
-In times past, central banks tended to lean heavily on changes in the supply of money, which may explain why in 1945, their main response — in Europe at least — was to obliterate the public's money balances rather than to jack up interest rates to 25% or 50%.
+In times past, central banks tended to lean heavily on changes in the supply of money, which may explain why in 1945, their main response in Europe at least was to obliterate the public's money balances rather than to jack up interest rates to 25% or 50%.

 It's worth exploring in some more detail how Operation Gutt was designed.
 On October 9, 1944, Belgian bank depositors had 90% of the money held in their accounts frozen, leaving just 10% in spendable form.

 In 1944, a line forms at the National Bank of Belgium to exchange notes.
-Source: National Bank of Belgium on Flickr |

 In this sense, the post-WWII European monetary reforms were not only designed to reduce inflation, but also had a moral basis.
 Think of them as progenitors to India's 2016 demonetization, which was designed to catch so-called "black money," although it failed to do so.